Sometimes a dude talks to a woman just to talk to a woman.

 It’s in the daughter, born three months after dad dies.

-It’s in her blue skin after birth when she isn’t breathing, which comes alive in healthy pink in an instant.
+It’s that daughter’s blue skin after birth when she isn’t breathing, which comes alive in healthy pink in an instant.
 It’s in her mother’s fight through complications.
 It’s in the light a brown-eyed baby can bring to a man’s darkened heart.

 It shines so bright for a man lucky enough to welcome a third daughter into this world.

 It shines brighter as she grows and thrives and loves … even as he reaches 40.
 A man’s eyes will falter and crow’s feet will wrinkle his face.
 He still sees the beauty of a woman, though.
-It’s on the soccer field when girls fight through adversity and doubt.
+It’s on the soccer field when his girls fight through adversity and doubt.

 He sees it as they hook their soul on the pride of team.
 It’s clear to him with wins and losses, goals and gaffes, ebbs and flows.
 It’s a goalkeeper with head held high and tears flowing after a state playoff loss.

-It’s in a community of women writers who support his work and comment and share the love.
+It’s about women writers who support his work and comment and share the love.

 It’s rich and it’s true.
 It’s in the women we adore or the child who calls you out on your widespread adoration.

 Sometimes, a dude just talks to a woman.
 He can see the beauty of her, everywhere.